naorye/web-dev-easy-src/source/_unpublished/2014-04-30-javascript-promises-and-angularjs-$q-service.markdown

 ```
 And here we get the famous <a href="http://javascriptjabber.com/001-jsj-asynchronous-programming/" target="_blank">callback pyramid of doom</a>.
 Although there are nicer ways to write this code (separate that waterfall into functions for example), this is really hard to maintain and read.
 ### Parallel Executing
-Assume we have `N` asynchronous methods: `async1(success, failure)`, `async2(success, failure)`, ..., `asyncN(success, failure)` and we want to execute them parallel and at the end of all, alert a message.
+Assume we have `N` asynchronous methods: `async1(success, failure)`, `async2(success, failure)`, ..., `asyncN(success, failure)` and we want to execute them parallel and *at the end of all*, alert a message.
 Each method gets success and failure callbacks so the solution will be:
 ```javascript execute asynchronous methods parallel
 var counter = N;